 Today, however, as the average age of newlyweds rises, and more and more people have an established home together before they are married, more stuff to fill their home is the last thing many couples couple want.

-While asking for money as a wedding gift is more practical, it can be awkward to address this request with your guests, which is why we have provided this easy guide to carefully stepping around the issue.
+While asking for money as a wedding gift is more practical, it can be awkward to address this request with your guests, which is why we have provided this easy guide on how to ask for money as a wedding gift.

 1. The Invitation Is Not the Place